How to ask for what you want

 “They’re everything,” she said.
 She believes that, now more than ever, this relationship needs to be maintained.

-“It’s important to keep remembering how important that connection is because it’s tough out there, being a blak person, especially in this political environment, running businesses.
+“It’s important to keep remembering how important that connection is because it’s tough out there, being a Blak person, especially in this political environment, running businesses.
 And what keeps you grounded is your elders.”

-For fellow panellist Mundanara Bayles, who is a Wonnarua, Bunjalung, Birri-Gubba and Gungalu woman, the wisdom passed down by her elders has been central to her experience as an Indigenous business owner.
+Mundanara Bayles, who is a Wonnarua, Bunjalung, Birri-Gubba and Gungalu woman, the wisdom passed down by her elders has been central to her experience as an Indigenous business owner.

 “When we operate an organisation based on Aboriginal terms with a governance, the elders are the cultural authority,” the founder and managing director of BlackCard explained.